 A little light can go a long way.
 A solar-powered lamp could mean saved expenses on kerosene or batteries.
 It could mean hours of extra study or more time earning an income to make ends meet.
 It could mean graduation and a career.
 And bright minds with successful careers mean a bright future for Haiti.

 Through this, Chairwoman Zahng Gil-jah hopes to empower students to succeed.

 Zahng Gil-jah set the example of sharing the love of a mother through all volunteer projects.
 To fulfill this, members from WeLoveU traveled to Haiti to personally deliver the lanterns to the Wharf Jérémie Vocational and Technical Training Center.

 On May 30, the WeLoveU team touched down in Port-au-Prince.
 The 3,000 solar-powered lanterns the vocational school received are valued at more than US$150,000.

 The next day, the WeLoveU team visited the school for the ceremony.
-Because of space, 1,000 students fit in the auditorium so many were listening from outside.
-In attendance were the Director of the Institute of Vocational Training, the Project Manager from the Presidential office, and the Principal of the school.
-All of them expressed how meaningful this donation was and how it will impact their lives.
+Because of space, only 1,000 students could fit in the auditorium; so many were listening from outside.
+In attendance

 “The WeLoveU Foundation, which declares to us by its name its great love without having to say it, is thus committed with its BrightHaiti project alongside the National institute of vocational training to raise their voice together and say today, “Let there be light,” on the academic path of the students of our professional centers, and the light will shine on the success of your studies and on your professional future.”